 Looking for Vastu Compliant Wooden temples?
-Worried about Astrological aspects of placing wooden Temple in your home or at Office?
+Worried about the Astrological aspects of placing a wooden Temple in your home or at the office?
 You have come to the right place.

 Astrological Aspects of Placing Wooden Temple

-Since ages, in order to have our mind clear of all the clutter and to find some peace from the outer world, each Indian Home has its own place of worship.
+For ages, in order to have our minds clear of all the clutter and to find some peace from the outer world, each Indian Home has its own place of worship.
 Temples bring positivity and peace at home.
 Temples are common to be seen in most places these days.
-Not only homes but also workplaces, hospitals, café, restaurants, and institutions; small and big have Wooden Temples.
+Not only homes but also workplaces, hospitals, cafés, restaurants, and institutions; small and big have Wooden Temples.

 A few but most important aspects to be kept in mind while placing a wooden temple at home are discussed in brief.
 Read On…

-The wooden temple should be kept at the height appropriate to the seating arrangement.
-It should be kept at a height right at the same level a person’s chest sitting or standing in front of it.
-The basic idea is to have the Pooja Idols to be kept in front of the person.
+The wooden temple should be kept at a height appropriate to the seating arrangement.
+It should be kept at a height right at the same level as a person’s chest sitting or standing in front of it.
+The basic idea is to have the Pooja Idols be kept in front of the person.

 If the height is lower than that, it would be disrespectful to the Lord.
 Also, above that height, it would be difficult for the person to actually see the Deities.
 Thus, the basic thumb rule is to keep the Temple at a height from where the Idols’ feet are higher than the devotee’s chest.

-- As per Vastu Shastra, placing Mandir at the north-eastern or eastern corner of the home is considered to be perfect and brings good luck to your place.
-It is also known that the north-eastern side of a house is filled with positive energy.
+- As per Vastu Shastra, in order to bring good luck at home, we should place Mandir at the north eastern or eastern corner of the home.
+It is also known that the north eastern side of a house is filled with positive energy.

-- It is important that deities face in west and worshiper face in the east.
+- It is important that deities face in the west and worshiper face in the east.

 Things to avoid doing while placing Wooden Temples: